Intermountain Pet Hospital Blog

 Cats Eating Grass: Good, Bad, Both?

-August 27, 2019 at 8:46 AM by Nikki Wardle posted in Pet Care,
+Posted by Nikki Wardle on August 27, 2019 at 8:46 AM

 Cats eat grass.
 It’s a known fact.
 And if you are a pet parent to a frisky feline, you’ve probably wondered why bother buying organic or premium cat food if they’re going to turn and eat the grass you mowed yesterday.
 Okay, most of us don’t buy the gourmet stuff, but even well rounded diet from a reputable company will put a small dent in most budgets.